How to show off your professional accomplishments without turning people off

 We are in unprecedented, scary, and shaky times.
 Everyone has their personal filters to navigate news coverage—and you can’t let them forget about you and your work.
 The stakes are extremely high around your job, your career, and your place in the professional world.
 You have to be as explicit as possible about why you’re special, what you’re best at, and how you add value.
 Nobody can acknowledge and celebrate your work until you do.

-We—the freelancers, current workers, CEOs, employees tasked with attracting new clients, employees with managers, the unemployed—have to work to “brag better” online and from home.
+We—the freelancers, current workers, CEOs, employees tasked with attracting new clients, employees with managers, the unemployed—have to work to, what I call, “Brag Better,” both online and from home.
 The good news is that you have the tools to do so, but it will be a matter of being clearer and louder about your work than ever before.

-The group I call the “qualified quiet” are smart people who struggle to talk about themselves, and thus go underestimated or unrecognized.
+The group I refer to as the “Qualified Quiet” are smart people who struggle to talk about themselves, and thus go underestimated or unrecognized.
 This group spans gender, race, sexual identity, and seniority; each of these factors plays deeply into the difficulties we have with bragging.
 That said, it’s in your power to increase your influence, starting today.

-The three pillars of “bragging better” are to be loud, proud, and strategic.
+There are three pillars to “Brag Better”—be loud, proud, and strategic.
 Loud means repetition, consistency, and a commitment to continually sharing your work without fear.
 Pride means a conviction that your accomplishments are worth talking about, and they are expressed as factual statements.
 It’s less anxiety-provoking to talk about your work when you think of it as simply stating facts.
-Finally, to be strategic, you need to work backward from what you want as a result of “bragging better.”
+Finally, to be strategic, you need to work backward from what you want as a result of bragging better.
 Is it recognition in the true public sense, like television or speeches?
 Is it more face time with those in power at your company?
 Or is it another kind of recognition, such as a raise or a bump in funding?

 This is hard work during the best of times, and especially now.
 Here are some tips to help you nail the content, tone, delivery, and flair for sharing hard work, setting yourself up for a more interconnected and digital bragging future.